About the course fees

 I have a project in mind, but I'm not sure it will work in the course.

-Projects done in either PNI Practicum course should be
+Projects done in the I or II-level PNI Practicum courses should be

 synchronized (on the same schedule),